Nikon D60 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the D60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D60 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D60 was succeeded by the Nikon D5000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D60 and A9 II can be found, respectively, in the Nikon D60 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is the Nikon D60 better than the Sony A9 II or vice versa?
 The listing below highlights the relative strengths of the two models.